bmacGTPM/pubtheme/README.md

 <a href="https://bmacgtpm.github.io/pubtheme/img/Title%20in%20Upper%20Lower.html" target="_blank"><img src="man/figures/README-unnamed-chunk-33-1.png" style="display: block; margin: auto;" /></a>

-Note that the caption at the bottom of the plot is currently not functioning properly.
+Note that the subtitle and the caption at the bottom of the plot are currently not functioning properly.

 ## ggplotly